science-computing/wartungsplan/README.md

 For type=oneshot ExecStart commands are executed sequentially if commands fail the entire unit fails.

+### Event headers ###

+The calendar events may have in the configuration file defined headers that substitute the predefined values.

+    [headers]
+    # Configure here the available (allowed) headers with their
+    # default value
+    X-Priority = 3
+    X-TicketID =
+    To = tom@peekabooav.de
+    X-Custom-2 = hehehehehe
+    # For OTRS
+    tickettitel = Titel
+    queue = Queueebene1::Queueebene2
+    state = New
+    priority = 1 very low

+Events headers are the first few lines up until an empty line or a line that does not match "^[A-Za-z0-9-]*: .*$".

+    To: email@example.com

 ### Mode of operation ###

 You would create several calendar files according to your need and run them